-Cruise on the rail lines up the bucolic Hudson River, through Upstate, and over to Niagara Falls.
-Then, it's onto the photo stops atop the Niagara Falls themselves before settling in for the night.
+Cruise on the rail lines up the bucolic Hudson River, through Upstate New York and over to Niagara Falls.
+Then, it's onto the photo stops atop Niagara Falls itself before settling in for the night.
 Come morning, you can enjoy stunning panoramas of Canada and the US from the Niagara Falls Observation Tower, and ride on the Maid of the Mist.
 A full day's exploration ends with a speedy plane transfer back to the Big Apple.

 Some Niagara Falls trips offer seriously enticing combos.
 Using a mixture of train and plane links, they'll whisk you from the White House in Washington DC to the Liberty Bell in Philadelphia.
 However, things start by trading Manhattan for the Maid of the Mist on a day that's dedicated to visions of crashing cataracts and the Niagara Gorge.

 Cranking up the duration of your Niagara Falls trip to three days is a doozy if you're looking to adventure beyond the Maid of the Mist and the Cave of the Winds.
 Things get rolling with those bucket-list draws in Niagara on day one.
 But then you're onto the skyscrapers of Canada's financial capital.
-And you'll finish with scenic cruises where Lake Ontario meets the St Lawrence River – keep the eyes peeled for sightings of A-lister mansions on the stunning islands that rise from the waters there!
+And you'll finish with scenic cruises where Lake Ontario meets the St Lawrence River – keep your eyes peeled for sightings of A-lister mansions on the stunning islands that rise from the waters there!

 Adding an extra day into the mix means you can expand those adventures north of the border.
 You'll get the usual Maid of the Mist ride and photo opportunities above the mighty Horseshoe Falls.
 But then you head off to hip and happening Toronto, to delve into Ripley's Aquarium and a soy-sizzling Chinatown district.

-Next up is the Thousand Islands National Park, for cruises through fir-topped islets where millionaire mansions hide.
-The trip wraps up with visits to the Canadian capital and immersive Montreal, home to a cobblestone center laden with French pubs and bouillabaisse taverns dot the cobblestoned city center.
+Next up is the Thousand Islands National Park for cruises through fir-topped islets where millionaire mansions hide.
+The trip wraps up with visits to the Canadian capital and immersive Montreal, where French pubs and bouillabaisse taverns dot the cobblestoned city center.